fsommers/bureaucrat/README.md

 ### Pipeline Options

+#### Generate Pipeline
+The `generate` command creates documents with AI-generated layouts.
+Use this when you want the system to design the document structure.

+**Options:**
 - `-t, --document-type`: Type of document (required)
 - `-e, --entity-fields`: Comma-separated entity fields (required)
 - `-c, --count`: Number of documents to generate (default: 10)